 *winky smiley face

-This whole community thing?
-That’s what we want to foster here.
-And yes, community is another way we say network but we don’t have plans to monetize the sight or build our email list so we can start selling you stuff.
+And yes … we own a consulting business but we do our best to keep the dark side from this one.
+We don’t have plans to monetize this thing or use it to build our email list.
 We never spam and we will never share your email or content information.
 If relationships developed here turn into leads or other gigs, that’s cool, but that’s not why we’re doing this.

 So why are we doing this?
 The same reason Neo entered the Matrix – it’s what we’re supposed to do.
 Communication on a bad day is what we know, it’s what we’re good at, and it’s something we’ve seen attempted with disastrous results time and again.